 I’m not 100% sure if these were the first tweets to start off the debate about work life balance, but they were major players.
 The fact that this debate sprung up during the winter holidays.
 The only significant chunk of time off most Americans get, already says a lot about the toxic work culture we have in this country.

-What makes it worse is that tech elevates this capitalist propaganda, glorifying workaholic ism.
+What makes it worse is that people working in tech elevate this capitalist propaganda, glorifying workaholic ism.
 I’ve encountered many people in the tech industry who share this attitude.
 They are the last ones to leave the office, and they judge you if you don’t work the standard 9-5 hours.
 I worked at one company where my coworker was asked by his boss to talk to me about arriving to work earlier.
 He believed that working later hours was a privilege only seasoned developers ought to have.

 At another company I worked at we had an AMA with the CEO and someone asked about working from home.
 The CEO’s response was “sure you can work from home, but you won’t be working for this company anymore.”
 Its so common for developers to tout all the unorthodox benefits that working in tech can offer.
 Often the first benefit that is discussed is work from home, but there are many companies where that is not allowed.

 Of course, the above examples are far from the worst ones.
 In game development working 80+ hour weeks is not uncommon, especially during crunch.
 It is considered such a privilege to get to work on creative coding projects that developers are expected to be thankful regardless of the crunch.
 It’s also not uncommon in early stage startups.
 Consulting is another area where workaholics runs rampant.
 I had a stint at a consulting company that didn’t last long because I saw my coworkers burning out.
 They were actually suffering physical symptoms for months on end.